NethermindEth/dotnet-riscv/README.md

 ## Why is it needed?

 [Nethermind client](https://github.com/nethermindeth/nethermind)'s [Stateless Executor](https://github.com/NethermindEth/nethermind/tree/tanishq/feature/stateless_execv2/tools/StatelessExecution) has to be compiled natively for the RISC-V platform.
 To do this, runtime requires several patches, namely for:
- - bflat runtime support
+ - bflat runtime support.
- - support for custom Alpine images
+ - support for custom Alpine images.
- - disabling of compressed instructions
+ - disabling of compressed instructions.
- - disabling of floating point support (both for runtime binaries and inside the code generator)
+ - disabling of floating point support (both for runtime binaries and inside the code generator).
- - removing switch jump tables
+ - removing switch jump tables.
- - making data non-adjacent to the code in .text sections.

 ## How to build?
 To build the project, please check the available GitHub Actions for the main